RekGRpth/ngx_postgres/README.md

 * **default**: `none`
 * **context**: `http`, `server`, `location`, `if location`

-Set query string (it can include variables).
+Set query string (it can include variables, but after them ::type must be specified).
 When methods are specified then query is used only for them, otherwise it's used for all methods.

 This directive can be used more than once within same context.